andreas-kupries/mirror/doc/cli.md

   		own mirror set.
 The command tries to auto-detect the vcs managing the url if not specified.
 The command derives a name for the mirror set from the url if not specified.
-The new repository becomes current.
+The new repository becomes top of rolodex (i.e. current).

 	remove ?repository?

 	       Removes specified repository, or current.
-Previous
+The
-	       becomes current again.
+	       repository is removed from the rolodex as well.

 	       Removing the last repository of a mirror set removes the mirror set.